andreas0x41/coding-tutorial-obsidian/content/Python/2 Control Flow/2 Conditions.md

 # Ternary Operator
-> [!todo]- not exam relevant
-> Not exam relevant, but can be really helpful.

 The ternary operator is a short way to write a `if-else` statement, that returns a value.
 The syntax for this is `valueIfTrue if condition else valueIfFalse`.
 This is often used to assign a value to a [[Python/1 General/6 Variable|variable]] based on a condition.
 The following code shows you how to do this using the classic `if-else` and the ternary operator.

 ```python